 The text I used was an article I wrote some time ago.

-When I checked my two texts with EduBirdie, the results were quite fast and very accurate.
+When I checked my two texts with EduBirdie, the results were fast and accurate.

-Not only that, but it accepted my longer text with no restriction with the free tool.
+Not only that, but it accepted my longer text with no restrictions with the free tool.

-It found instances of my published text and gave me a friendly popup to tell me so.
+It found instances of my published text and gave me a friendly popup to tell me.

-If you want a quick, easy, and reliable plagiarism checker, free of course, then this might be the best one for you.
+If you want a quick, easy, and reliable free plagiarism checker, this might be the best one for you.